csiro-crop-informatics/repset/README.md

 * `${task.cpus}` - number of logical cpus available to the alignment process
 * `${idxmeta.target}` - basename of the index file
-* `${r1}` and `${r2}` - path/filenames of paired-end reads
+* `${reads[0]}` and `${reads[1]}` - path/filenames of paired-end reads

-In addition we have used bowtie's `--local` flag to increase alignment rates for reads spanning introns.
+* ${ALIGN_PARAMS} any additional params passed to the aligner.
+  * Empty by default but one ore more sets of params can be defined in [conf/aligners.config](conf/aligners.config).
+When multiple sets of params are specified each set is used in separate execution.

-### Add DNA alignment template
+### Add rna2dna alignment template

-TODO

-### Add additional alignment parameters
+### (Optional) Add additional alignment parameters

+As mentioned above, fine tuning or exploration of parameter space can be done through addition of parameter sets in [conf/aligners.config](conf/aligners.config) or overriding it at runtime with appropriate YAML or JSON params file via `-params-file filename`.
+An aligner will be run for each set of params specified.

 ### Specify container

-1. Upload a relevant container image to a docker registry (such as Docker Hub) or [locate an existing one](https://hub.docker.com/search/?isAutomated=0&isOfficial=0&page=1&pullCount=0&q=bowtie2&starCount=0).
+1. Upload a relevant container image to a docker registry (such as Docker Hub) or [locate an existing one](https://quay.io/repository/biocontainers/bowtie2?tab=tags).
 If you opt for an existing one, chose one with a specific version tag and a Dockerfile.
 Alternatively, follow our procedure below for [defining per-tool container images and docker automated builds](#per-tool-container-images-and-docker-automated-builds)

 2. Insert container specification

 ```
 withLabel: bowtie2 {
-  quay.io/biocontainers/bowtie2:2.3.5--py27he860b03_0
+  container = 'quay.io/biocontainers/bowtie2:2.3.5--py37he860b03_0'
 }
 ```
 within the `process {   }` block in [conf/containers.config](conf/containers.config).